Should your job define you as a human being, and how can LinkedIn help?

 Other Newsletter Items

-Several weeks ago, there was a lot of bad news floating around.
+Several weeks ago, there was a lot of bad news.
 It seemed like the whole world was falling apart.
-Later that day, I posted on my website some thoughts and graphics titled "What a Wonderful World."
+Later that day, I posted thoughts and graphics titled "What a Wonderful World."

 That day I also came across a Louis Armstong recording where he sang this song.
 The words inspired me, as did Mr. Armstong's voice and instrument.